Adamant-im/AIPs/AIPS/aip-12.md

 Object's fields as described:
 - `type` represents token's network and looks like `tickerSymbol_transaction`, e.g., `ETH_transaction`.
 Mandatory.
-- `amount` — transferred value in tokens of its network.
-Decimal separator is `.`.
+- `amount` — transferred value in tokens of its network, number.
 Mandatory.
 - `comments` — optional, and may include comment for this transfer, shown to both recepient and sender.
 - `hash` — transaction id in token's network.
 Used to check transaction status.
 Mandatory.
 - `text_fallback` can be added to show explanation text messages on client apps that doesn't support specified `type`.